-- (a) is a fully amortizing, fixed rate, first-lien mortgage loan secured by a one- to four-family dwelling unit, townhouse, individual condominium unit, individual unit in planned unit development, individual cooperative unit or manufactured home, with an original term of 301 to 360 months; - (b) was acquired by us between January 1, 2013 and March 31, 2013; - (c) has never been 30 or more days delinquent from the date of acquisition to the Cut-off Date; - (d) was not originated under our Refi Plus program (which includes but is not limited to the Home Affordable Refinance Program ("HARP")); - (e) has an original combined loan-to-value ratio that is less than or equal to 97%; - (f) as of the Cut-off Date, is not subject to an Origination Rep and Warranty Settlement; - (g) is not subject to any form of risk sharing with the loan seller (other than limited seller indemnification in certain cases); - (h) was not originated under certain non-standard programs; - (i) is a conventional loan (i.e. is not guaranteed by the Federal Housing Administration ("FHA") or the U.S. Department of Veterans Affairs ("VA")); - (j) with respect to Reference Obligations in Loan Group 1 only, has an original loan-to-value ratio that is (i) greater than 60% and (ii) less than or equal to 80%; - (k) with respect to Reference Obligations in Loan Group 1 only, is not covered by private mortgage insurance or pool insurance; - (l) with respect to Reference Obligations in Loan Group 2 only, has an original loan-to-value ratio that is (i) greater than 80% and (ii) less than or equal to 97%; and - (m) with respect to Reference Obligations in Loan Group 2 only, (i) is covered by private mortgage insurance as of the Cut-off Date and (ii) is not covered by pool insurance.
+- (a) is a fully amortizing, fixed rate, first-lien mortgage loan secured by a one- to four-family dwelling unit, townhouse, individual condominium unit, individual unit in planned unit development, individual cooperative unit or manufactured home, with an original term of 301 to 360 months; - (b) was acquired by us between April 1, 2013 and June 30, 2013; - (c) as of the Cut-off Date, (i) has never been 60 or more days delinquent, (ii) has been up to 59 days delinquent no more than once from the date of acquisition and (iii) has been current on each of the three consecutive payment dates immediately preceding the Cut-off Date (with delinquency calculated based on the "MBA delinquency method"); - (d) was not originated under our Refi Plus program (which includes but is not limited to the Home Affordable Refinance Program ("HARP")); - (e) has an original combined loan-to-value ratio that is less than or equal to 97%; - (f) as of the Cut-off Date, is not subject to an Origination Rep and Warranty Settlement; - (g) is not subject to any form of risk sharing with the loan seller (other than limited seller indemnification in certain cases); - (h) was not originated under certain non-standard programs; - (i) is a conventional loan (i.e. is not guaranteed by the Federal Housing Administration ("FHA") or the U.S. Department of Veterans Affairs ("VA")); - (j) with respect to Reference Obligations in Loan Group 1 only, has an original loan-to-value ratio that is (i) greater than 60% and (ii) less than or equal to 80%; - (k) with respect to Reference Obligations in Loan Group 1 only, is not covered by private mortgage insurance or pool insurance; - (l) with respect to Reference Obligations in Loan Group 2 only, has an original loan-to-value ratio that is (i) greater than 80% and (ii) less than or equal to 97%; and - (m) with respect to Reference Obligations in Loan Group 2 only, is not covered by pool insurance and (i) is covered by private mortgage insurance as of the Cut-off Date or (ii) was covered by private mortgage insurance at the time of acquisition that has since been cancelled or otherwise eliminated by the borrower as permitted under Fannie Mae's Servicing Guide.